 – If the fellow’s project is predominately focused on representing clients, including a public agency or the people represented by that agency, a description of the organization’s professional liability and malpractice insurance and a statement confirming the fellow’s eligibility for coverage;

 – Copy of the 501(c)(3)* determination letter granting the organization tax-exempt status.

 Stage 3: Interview

-For selected applications, the Catalyst will conduct a video interview, and may undertake other follow up, based on the specifics of the project.
+For selected applications, Justice Catalyst will conduct a video interview, and may undertake other follow up, based on the specifics of the project.

 Stage 4: All Final Decisions

 After working with you on your prospectus (if applicable) and reviewing your final application, we will contact you should you be selected for an interview, after which we will make final determinations.
 Justice Catalyst announces offers on a rolling basis, but will inform participants whether their projects will receive recommendations for support by February 1.

 During the first fellowship year, fellows will have the opportunity to apply for a one-year extension.
 Some projects may be extended at the full rate, while others may receive partial additional funding from Justice Catalyst.

 Submit all materials at justicecatalyst.org/get-started.